HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 There is not much more hiking to do, but you can walk around the waterfall and enjoy the scenery.
 In winter, take some crampons and put them on your shoes with you so you can walk all the way to the waterfall.

-- Free entrance, no parking fees.
+• Free entrance, no parking fees.

-DAY TOURS TO SNAEFELLSNESS PENINSULA
+DAY TOURS TO THE SNAEFELLSNESS PENINSULA

 DAY 4 – WEST ICELAND

 This day is a bit off-the-beaten-path (not really but kind of).
-It is an absolutely gorgeous area that is accessible in the winter as well as in the summer.
+It is a gorgeous area that is accessible in the winter as well as in the summer.
 I visited in both seasons and I am not sure which one I liked more.
 I just loved both!
 I really, really love this area.

 WEST ICELAND